willarliss/Trade-Bot/README.md

  - Netflix: [NFLX](https://finance.yahoo.com/quote/NFLX/history?period1=1022112000&period2=1601424000&interval=1d&filter=history&frequency=1d)
  - Google: [GOOG](https://finance.yahoo.com/quote/GOOG/history?period1=1092873600&period2=1601424000&interval=1d&filter=history&frequency=1d)

 For simplicity, the environment will only observe prices starting in 2009.
-This will ensure that data series are of the same length (except for **FB**, which IPOd in 2012).
+This will ensure that data series are of the same length (except for **FB**, which had its IPO in 2012).
 It will also avoid the market shock of the 2008 Financial Crisis, a feature which could cause difficulty for training the model.
 Prices and volume will be fed to the agent normalized between 0 and 1 (as determined by the highest price/volume yet seen in backtesting).

 ## Backtesting Environment